Trend20/Trend20/README.md

 - 🔭 I’m currently working on Family Doctor Web App.
 - 🌱 I’m currently learning how to work with Databases.
 - 👯 I’m looking to collaborate on Javascript projects.
-- 🤔 I’m looking for help with REST APIs.
+- 🤔 I’m looking for help with Data Structures and Algorithms.
 - 💬 Ask me about Javascript, Typescript, Node, React, Angular and Linux.
 - 📫 How to reach me: enockomondi305@gmail.com
 - 😄 Pronouns: He/Him